 The Company applies ASC Topic 815-40, "Derivatives and Hedging" (ASC 815-40).
 One of the conclusions reached under ASC 815-40 was that an equity-linked financial instrument would not be considered indexed to the entity's own stock if the strike price is denominated in a currency other than the issuer's functional currency.
 The conclusion reached under ASC 815-40 clarified the accounting treatment for these and certain other financial instruments.
-ASC 815-40 specifies that a contract will not be treated as a derivative if it meets the following conditions: (a) indexed to the Company's own stock; and (b) classified in stockholders' equity in the Company's statement of financial position.
-The Company's options, issued to consultants and denominated in Canadian dollars were not considered to be indexed to its own stock because the exercise price is denominated in Canadian dollars and the Company's functional currency is United States dollars.
+ASC 815-40 specifies that a contract will not be treated as a derivative if it meets the following conditions: (a) indexed to our own stock; and (b) classified in stockholders' equity in our statement of financial position.
+Our options issued to consultants and denominated in Canadian dollars were not considered to be indexed to our own stock because the exercise price is denominated in Canadian dollars and our functional currency is United States dollars.
 Therefore, these options were treated as derivative financial instruments and recorded at their fair value as a liability.
-All other outstanding convertible instruments are considered to be indexed to the Company's stock, because their exercise price is denominated in the same currency as the Company's functional currency and are included in stockholders' equity.
+All other outstanding convertible instruments are considered to be indexed to our stock, because their exercise price is denominated in the same currency as our functional currency, and are included in stockholders' equity.